 Swine Creek Reservation is a 412-acre park located in the southeast corner of Middlefield Township.
 Situated in the countryside among Amish farms, the park's cultural and natural setting make it a very popular destination.
+The park also offers access to the south section of The Maple Highlands Trail.
 It is Geauga Park District's intent to protect this natural area in

 Swine Creek Reservation was once part of a 1,200-acre hunting preserve belonging to Windsor Ford of Mesopotamia.
 In 1977 he sold Geauga Park District 268 acres that contained a